alexharri/website/posts/icelandic-name-declension-trie.md

 [trie]: https://en.wikipedia.org/wiki/Trie

-Take, for example, the name _"Heimir"_, which has a forms encoding of <Ts>{'"1;r,,,s"'}</Ts>.
+Take, for example, the name _"Heimir"_, which has a suffix encoding of <Ts>{'"1;r,,,s"'}</Ts>.
 If we create an empty trie and insert _"Heimir"_ and <Ts>{'"1;r,,,s"'}</Ts> as a key-value pair into it, we get:

 <Image plain src="~/heimir-trie.svg" width={630} scrollable />

-Let's now insert _"Heiðar"_ into the trie, which has a forms encoding of <Ts>{'"1;r,,i,s"'}</Ts>.
+Let's now insert _"Heiðar"_ into the trie, which has a suffix encoding of <Ts>{'"1;r,,i,s"'}</Ts>.
 The names share the first three characters, so they share the first three nodes in the trie:

 <Image plain src="~/heimir-heidar-trie.svg" width={630} scrollable />

 However, we actually want to insert the keys _backwards_ into the trie.
-That is because, like I mentioned earlier, similar suffixes tend to have similar form encodings.
+That is because, like I mentioned earlier, names with similar endings (suffixes) tend to have similar suffix encodings.
 Inserting keys backwards results in the values for all names sharing a certain suffix being grouped within that suffix's subtree.

 Let's take a concrete example -- consider the following names that end with _"ur"_ and their encodings: